 Overview: Why Do Head and Neck Hurt Together?

-Headache is one of the most common medical complaints in the world, affecting about 50% of the adult population in any given year.
-What many do not know is that most headaches — especially those accompanied by cervical tension — originate from structures in the neck, not in the skull itself.
+Headache is one of the most common medical complaints worldwide, affecting about 50% of adults in any given year.
+What many do not realize is that most headaches — especially those with cervical tension — originate in neck structures, not in the skull itself.

 The trigeminocervical convergence explains this relationship: sensory neurons of the upper cervical region (C1-C3) converge with those of the trigeminal nerve in the trigeminal caudal nucleus, creating a "shared pain map."
 For this reason, tension in the upper trapezius can cause temporal pain, trigger points in the sternocleidomastoid can mimic sinusitis, and cervical osteoarthritis can provoke daily occipital headaches.

-This article maps the most common origins of head and neck pain — from muscular trigger points to articular, neural, and vascular changes — and explains how the medical acupuncturist approaches each in a systematic manner.
+This article maps the most common origins of head and neck pain — from muscular trigger points to articular, neural, and vascular changes — and explains how the medical acupuncturist systematically approaches each one.

 01